Program Sites

 • Fraser Learning Community (64 students): Royal Columbian Hospital (New Westminster), Surrey Memorial Hospital, Burnaby General Hospital

-• North Learning Community (64 students): St. Paul’s Hospital (downtown Vancouver), Lions Gate Hospital (serving North Shore), BC Women and Children’s Hospital
+• Vancouver North Learning Community (64 students): St. Paul’s Hospital (downtown Vancouver), Lions Gate Hospital (serving North Shore)

 Students often choose to practice where they train, which is why it is important to foster collaboration and inclusivity, providing students with the opportunity to experience the collaborative, supportive environment often found in smaller cohorts, while still benefiting from the resources of a larger program.
-Through the VFMP learning communities, students will be a part of a supportive network, from the very beginning of their medical education.
+Through the VFMP learning communities, students will be a part of a supportive network from the very beginning of their medical education.
 A focus on continuity is essential in ensuring that students feel supported and connected throughout their training, and that they are set up for success in their future medical careers.

-Discover how learning communities can help students thrive
+Discover how Learning Communities can help students thrive

 Medical education can be challenging, but having a strong sense of connection and a reliable support system can transform the experience.
-The VFMP learning communities were specifically designed to help students succeed by:
+The VFMP Learning Communities were specifically designed to help students succeed by:

 • Enhancing wellbeing: fostering continuity and connectedness helps create a positive learning environment that supports wellness and resilience throughout medical school.